List of sports events affected by the new virus from China

 Asian Championships in New Delhi from Feb.
 20-23: China, North Korea, Turkmenistan teams withdrew.

-Asian Olympic qualifying event from March 27-29 moved from Xi’an to Bishkek, Kyrgyzstan.
+Asian Olympic qualifying event from March 27-29 moved from Xi’an, China to Bishkek, Kyrgyzstan.

 OTHERS